Skip navigation

 Documentation - Required Certificates

-Advisory - Exporters should verify that the shipping date on any original export certificate or accompanying shipping documents does not precede the FSIS signature date on the certificate.
-Failure to do so can result in the detention of the shipment at the Port of Entry into the United Kingdom.
+Advisory - Exporters must ensure that the shipping date on any original export certificate or accompanying shipping documents does not precede the FSIS signature date on the certificate.
+Failure to do so will result in the rejection of the shipment at the Port of Entry into the United Kingdom.
+If the consignment has departed, FSIS will not sign the certificate.
 On replacement certificates, the date of departure may precede the signature date as the shipment may have departed prior to issuing the replacement certificate.

 1. For all replacement certificates, please add the following statement on the last page of the letterhead certificate: